chb713/goalie/README.md

 ## Running the application

-### File Input
+### File-based Input

-Get started with Goalie on the command line by doing a test run using the provided `input.txt` sample file:
+Get started with Goalie on the command line by doing a test run using the included `input.txt` sample file:

 ```javascript
 npm run goalie samples/input.txt